 To meet this full range requirement, different players with different ranges should be practicing different versions of the Tonalization Studies.
 The Daily Routines and the Chops Express books both have Tonalization Studies that are appropriate for different players of different skill levels, but we are in the process of publishing written out versions of the Tonalization Studies as separate books for seven different levels of students.

 Because the Tonalization Studies cover your entire working range, and because they are so long and there are so many of them, practicing them always takes students to the next level in their physical development.
-As long as you are using them correctly, you will increase your strength and efficiency thereby increasing your endurance.
+As long as you are using them correctly, you will increase your strength and efficiency thereby increasing your endurance on the trumpet.

 The Tonalization Studies help your sight reading by making your knowledge and skills in the major keys more automatic.
 As more of the individual elements of music become more second nature, your sight reading will also become faster and more accurate.
 Reading keys is only one part of the full sight reading picture, but it plays an important role.

 I have always associated the skills of sight reading with the skill of improvisation.
 On the surface they seem to have very little in common, but when you find yourself actually doing them, they feel very similar.
 I believe this feeling is due to the fact that both improvisation and sight reading are real time activities.
 The both require you to be quick on your feet, fast thinking and confident.
 Thus, in the same way as with sight reading, the Tonalization Studies help your improvisation by making the key more subconscious.
 When you don’t have to think about the key, your mind is free to think of other more musical aspects of the improvisation.

 The Tonalization Studies help your phrasing because they are to be practiced with a long, flowing, steady air stream.
 The skill required to make the scales consistent and smooth is a basic skill required in musical phrasing.